-The National Holocaust Museum opens in September 2023.
+The National Holocaust Museum opens on March 11, 2024.
 It will be the first and only museum on the persecution of Jews in the Netherlands.
 It tells a story of exclusion, persecution and murder – but also of salvation, survival and solidarity.

 Victims and responsibility